Post on: December 30, 2019.

-Great!
-Now, let’s get started.
-First, write it down and tape it on the fridge or tell a friend.
+Write down your New Year’s Resolution.
+Tape it on the fridge.
+Tell a friend.
 Being accountable to your resolution helps you feel motivated to succeed.

 You can do it!

-And, perhaps a little external motivation will help.
+Would a little external motivation help?
 Try setting weekly goals to allow for frequent chances to give yourself a pat-on-the-back.
 Or, try rewards.
 For example, motivate yourself with the reward of a piece of decadent chocolate cake if you complete a week of healthy eating.
 Or, maybe you’ll find motivation in a new pair of yoga pants once you complete your resolution to be more active and have more energy.
 Whatever it is, find something that’ll keep you motivated.
 This year, you’re going to have resolution success!

 By setting just one small, realistic resolution to live healthier and happier, you can roll into next month holding your head high and enjoy feeling self-confidence and accomplishment.